rat-genome-database/data-qc-pipeline/README.md

 2. INACTIVE OBJECTS
     1. Report active qtls that have one or more position markers that are inactive

+2. DUPLICATE GENE ALLELES
+    1. Report active gene allele pairs that have the same gene symbol
+    2. Report active gene allele pairs that have the same gene name

 3. ONTOLOGIES
     1. Synonyms for RS ontology that contain text 'RGD ID' are checked if the RGD ID is properly formatted (it must be exactly in the format: 'RGD ID: rgdid', where 'rgdid' is a numeric value)